 Tallinn has a magical Old Town and a modern city vibe outside of it.
 It’s the perfect blend of old and new.
 It’s a beautiful city and Tallinn’s Old Town is a UNESCO World Heritage Site.
 Estonia’s capital is a great place to visit when you’re in Northern Europe.
 In this blog post I’ll share what you should do in Tallinn in 2 days.
 If you only have time for a day trip from Helsinki, you can also use this information to plan the perfect day trip.
-This post contains affiliate links.
+This blog post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Are you looking for help with planning your trip?
 Check out these helpful resources: